SN 2019vxm: A Shocking Coincidence between Fermi and TESS: Data Reduction

 The \texttt{TESSreduce} package provides a choice between aperture and PSF photometry, where the preferred method is circumstantial.
 Since neither method is consistently preferred in \tess, we compare both approaches, where the preferred practice should be the method that minimizes the flux scatter and instrumental trends.
-For our analysis, we find that for \vxm, PSF photometry is the preferred method, and therefore, we use the PSF reduction for the \tess\ data.
+For our analysis, we find that for \vxm, PSF photometry is the preferred method as it substantially reduces light contamination from other sources, and therefore, we use the PSF reduction on the \tess\ difference-images.

-Approximately midway through a sector, \tess\ undergoes \textit{downlinking}, where the telescope can not be used for observations for $\sim16\;{\rm hrs}$ while the data onboard the craft gets sent to Earth.
-The downlinking creates two distinct regions, each with minor differences in calibration.
+Approximately midway through a sector, \tess\ undergoes \textit{downlinking}, where the telescope can not be used for observations for $\sim$16~hrs while the data onboard the craft gets sent to Earth.
+The downlinking creates two distinct regions, each with minor differences in calibration, typically a constant offset correction to the baseline of approximately $0.1\to5\;\rm counts$.
 For exoplanetary science this is dealt with by normalizing all of the lightcurves, but for difference-imaging transients this can be complex.
 To ensure the baseline for the two regions is identical we fit a simple broken power-law to the rise,

 where $\Theta(t-t_0)$ is the Heaviside function acting at the time of first light $t_0$, $a$ is a flux scaling factor, $n$ is a power-law index, and $c$ is a constant linear vertical shift.
 The modeled $t_0$ is relative to the time of first light for the specific instrument, where different telescopes with different sensitivities may infer an earlier $t_0$.
 A broken power-law is the simplest model that can be used to explain the early-rise, as seen in \autoref{fig:tess_resid}.
 While other work assumes the rise is $\propto t^2$ \citep{Nyholm_2020}, we consider the high-cadence \tess\ data and the rise color-dependence to constrain $n$ which provides a qualitatively greater fit than assuming $n=2$.
 In the presence of more complex dynamics such as seen in the Type Ia SN\,2023bee \citep{Wang_2024}, or shock breakouts as seen in \textit{Kepler} high-cadence Type IIP SN \citep{Garnavich_2016}, more complicated models would have to be employed.
 We tested a range of $t_0$ values, selecting the value (and subsequent model) that minimizes the error-weighted $\chi^2/{\rm d.o.f.}$, and applying the baseline corrections to the rise of the supernova.
 The errors presented for the broken power-law come from the covariance from the model fitting added in quadrature with the bootstrap resampling errors from the weighted sample of the other $t_0$ cuts.
 We note that the modeled $t_0$ is relative to the sensitivity of the \tess\ telescope and it is possible that larger telescopes would find an earlier rise.